Are you looking for a cybersecurity plan for a small business?

 If so, what happens if they are compromised and the attackers get access to your website

-5) Are there any regulations that your business must comply with?
+Question #4 – Are there regulations that your business must comply with?
 Like PCI, HIPAA, GLBA, GDPR, or CCPA?

 Tip: You must understand that no company can go from having no security to 100% secure overnight.
 It’s a process.
 So, prioritize the greatest risks to your company, address them, and focus efforts and funding on other security threats later.